 The University of Waterloo Brain Bee will be held in the Sun Life Financial Auditorium, Room 1621, in the Lyle S. Hallman Institute Building (LHI) at the University of Waterloo.
 See LHI on the uWaterloo campus map.

-Parking is available in Lot "N" ($6), or for free in Lot "X" behind the Optometry building on Hagey Boulevard (approx. 5 min. walk).
-Please refer to the uWaterloo campus map (Lot X is at top of map; scroll or use arrow keys to see full map).
+Parking is available in Lot "N" ($5), or for free in Lot "X" behind the Optometry building on Hagey Boulevard (approx. 5 min. walk).
+Please refer to the UWaterloo campus map.
+(Click on Parking then Visitor Parking to see parking lots.)

 What to expect?